nwolff/cours-RN/frontend/README.md

 ### Verifying the production build

-When building for prod, svelte tries to render server-side as much as possible to make pages appear as fast as possible.
-A lot of our routes run only in the browser and we disable ssr for those.
+When building for prod, svelte tries to render server-side as much as possible to make pages appear rapidly.
+A lot of our routes can only run in the browser and we disable server-side-rendering for those.

 This step makes sure we haven't forgotten anything.